nfs0621/OddsHarvester/README.md

    Start a Docker container based on the built image.
 Map the necessary ports if required and specify any volumes to persist data.
 Pass any CLI arguments (e.g., `scrape_upcoming`) as part of the Docker run command.

 **Tips**:
-- Use volume mapping to store logs or output data on the host machine.
+- **Volume Mapping**: Use volume mapping to store logs or output data on the host machine.
-- Ensure your `constants.py` file is configured correctly if you're using proxies or targeting specific regions.
+- **Proxy Configuration**: Ensure your `constants.py` file is configured correctly if you’re using proxies or targeting specific regions.
+- **Container Reusability**: Assign a unique container name to avoid conflicts when running multiple instances.

 ## **⚙️ Configuration**